-Building on this we first investigate the correlation between the media coverage and the vote share.
+Building on this we first investigate the correlation between media coverage and vote share.
 Next, we examine coverage bias by analyzing the political coverage across different media houses of Ireland.
 Finally, based on our analysis we determine if specific media houses are better suited to predict the trends of the Irish elections.

 Steps we followed for our analysis:

 During the data collection, the data from articles are extracted from the popular category links where the new articles appear.
 However, not all these articles are on political topics.
 So we first filter out the political articles by selecting the articles which mention at least one political party.
 This results in a total of 9,878 political articles out of the articles available to us.

 For our analysis, the vote share numbers are taken from this link.

 The independent candidates are not included in our analysis as monitoring the coverage of independent candidates is a complex task, therefore the vote share of independent candidates is discarded in our analysis.
 To reduce the bias we only consider one mention for a party per article, because multiple mentions for a party in the same article do not provide extra coverage.
 It should also be noted that the mention does not indicate whether it's a positive or a negative mention, it can be either.

 To analyze the correlation between the media coverage and the vote share we first check the media coverage number computed from our data and the current vote share of different political parties.